Think Deeply

 1. Know where you started

-You may not be a Catholic, but you may be equally sceptical of your childhood faith, whatever that may be.
-And perhaps on the verge of walking away from everything that used to define you.
+You may not be a Catholic, but you may be equally sceptical of your childhood faith.
+And perhaps you’re on the verge of walking away from everything that used to define you.
+I want to tell you that this is okay.
+There are two possible outcomes when you start to wander away from your spiritual or philosophical roots.

 The second outcome is that you will come back to your original root, but this time you will know why you are there.
 This is also good.
 It is better to believe with understanding than without.

-2. Question everything
+2. Think deeply about everything

 Learning to ask “What if…” questions is a good place to start.
 For example, “What if the Church is wrong and Jesus would approve of abortion after all if he was alive today?”
 Test the limit.
 See if the new position makes sense.
 The sign of a great mind is the ability to hold two opposing thoughts at the same time without the need to immediately discard one of them.
 Consider the alternatives.